FinnS17/pytorch-deep-learning-and-cv-projekts/README.md

-# PyTorch CNN for MNIST Classification (MPS Optimized)
+# PyTorch CNN for MNIST Classification

 This repository contains the complete implementation of a simple Convolutional Neural Network (CNN) built from scratch in PyTorch to classify handwritten digits from the MNIST dataset.